Neural Architecture Search for Energy Efficient Always-on Audio Models: Introduction

+We would like to guide our NAS with real hardware energy measurements.
+But at the scale we are operating (thousands of evaluations per task) this is prohibitive.
+In this work we train a random forest model on 10,000 candidate architectures from our search to accurately predict the energy usage of a candidate architecture which.
+We choose a random forest model since it random forests are known to work well on a variety of problem domains~\cite{bib7}.
+We also found that the random forest model outperforms a linear model.
+After running our search, we run the top three performing neural architectures on Pixel 4 XL CPUs five times to get average energy usage statistics.

+We benchmark our work by comparing it to the efficiency of a state of the art network, in this case MobileNetV2, which performed well on the related task of 2D image classification (note, in this task we are classifying 2D spectrograms)~\cite{bib3}.
+Our NAS focuses on an audio classification task where the task and dataset are defined in Section \ref{sec5}.
+We constrain the maximum number (12) of sequential operations in a candidate neural network.
+For each sequential position in our candidate network, our search suggests an operation (e.g. either a 3x3 convolution or a 5x5 convolution).
+The possible operations in a NAS (described here as the search space) is often defined based on what operations are found in state of the art models on the task/dataset (in this case MobileNetV2).
+We discuss the search space more in Section \ref{sec6}.

+Our search algorithm, evolutionary and Bayesian search algorithms defined in Section \ref{sec7}, suggests collections of block operations which define a candidate neural network.
+The search algorithm seeks to sugggest network architectures that optimize a reward function which scores each neural network candidate.
+We use early stopping, where we stop the training of unpromising architecture candidates to reduce the computational burden of the search.

-We present a simple to implement neural architecture search that targets on device energy efficiency, low memory usage for always-on audio models to satisfy the constraints outlined above.
+In sum, we present a simple to implement neural architecture search that targets on-device energy efficiency, low memory usage for always-on audio models to satisfy the constraints outlined above.
 Our main contributions are:

+\begin{itemize} \item We introduce a multi-objective neural architecture search optimizes not only accuracy but also memory and energy usage.
+We employ both a Bayesian and evolutionary search algorithm with the evolutionary algorithm returning slightly better results. \item We train a random forest model to predict the energy usage of candidate neural network architectures in our search space.
+The model achieves a RMSE of 0.07 mJ per inference, which is a small fraction of typical energy usage per inference of our search space.
+This allows us to perform an architecture search that includes energy usage estimates without the added complication of including hardware in the search loop.Note, after the search we verify the performance of the winning implementations to make sure we have a real winner.